westpoint-robotics/wp_turtlebot3/turtlebot3_description/README.md

   - turtlebot3_description/CMakeLists.txt
 - The following package was created by copying and modifying the tb4 equivalent in the nav2_minimal_turtlebot_simulation package
   - turtlebot3_sim
+- The above list is not all inclusive.
+Changes are being made continously as this is a work in progress.

 ## Running the simulation